CADs Having Trouble with RBC/CBC Blood Testing

 WHAT DOES IT ALL MEAN?

 Once you identify you are truly a CAD patient, you need to be better informed.
 Educate yourself, and actively be involved to ensure your Doctor, Phlebotomist, and Lab are all on board with the differences in testing.
 Know what stage you are in.
-Know what is required so you can speak up for yourself.
+Know what is required, so you can speak up for yourself.
+Often you may know more about CAD, than the medical professional facing you.
+Some freely admit it, others don’t.

-At the same time you don’t want to get all upset and demanding, if you are in the stage 1 arena.
+At the same time you don’t want to get all upset and demanding “keep it warm” techniques, if you are in the stage 1 arena.
 Or you are having non-CBC/RBC tests run.
+If you start insisting on “keep it warm” techniques when not necessary.
 That will only ruin your credibility with the medical staff.

 Consider yourself lucky, the longer you remain in the group of stage 1 CADs.
 But quite frankly the bulk of CADs seem to be in the Stage 2 group.